 With the expansion of the Internet and online gaming being more accessible, eSports has increased in popularity. eSports tournaments are hosted worldwide, streamed over platforms like Twitch or even broadcasted via television.
 Even though once an unfamiliar territory, we can safely say that the eSports are now a competitor to real sports, regarding popularity.
+More and more people are using online gambling services both for offline and online sports and their bonus codes such as the William Hill promo code can help you place a bet successfully no matter your sport of interest.
 However, eSports and real sports have as many similarities as they have differences.

 Similarities and Options